SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 - Go to Monitor Artifacts -> Manage Integration Content -> All. <br>
 You should be seeing the AEMBusinessPartnerAddressCheck flow as Started, similar to this view:
 ![CPI flow monitoring](img/CIFlowsMonitoring.png)
-- Go to your AEM Console and navigate to Cluster Manager -> <your service> -> Manage and click on the Qeueus tile:
+- Go to your AEM Console and navigate to Cluster Manager -> {your service} -> Manage and click on the Queues tile:
 ![AEM service queue management](img/AEMServiceManageQueues.png)
 - Check that the CIBusinessPartnerChecker input queue has at least one consumer connected to it.
 ![AEM service queue overview](img/CIBusinessPartnerChecker-queue-status.png)